How to make Prosecco DOC Rosé:

-In Treviso on the 28th October 2020 hearings were held by the DOC for the approval of the Prosecco DOC Rosé classifications - which have successfully concluded.
+In Treviso on the 28th October 2020 hearings were held by the DOC for the approval of the Prosecco DOC Rosé classifications - which were successfully concluded.

 The Prosecco DOC Consortium is already looking towards future controlled growth.
-In the coming weeks, tests aimed to define the types of wine for extended secondary fermentation will start for producers in the Trieste area.
-The territory has 11,460 winegrowers, 1192 wineries and 347 sparkling wine estates, all part of the complex system behind the success of the Prosecco Denomination of Origin (DOC), which has become a flagship of the Italian wine industry.
+This year ongoing research is aimed to define the types of wine for extended secondary fermentation will start for producers in the Trieste area.
+The territory has more than 24,000 hectares of vineyards, 11,460 winegrowers, 1169 wineries and 347 sparkling wine estates, all part of the complex system behind the success of the Prosecco Denomination of Origin (DOC), which has become a flagship of the Italian wine industry.